 Equipment and Weaponry.
 Current U.S. policy calls for an expanded role for U.S. military forces in training, equipping, and providing intelligence and airlift support for Afghan counternarcotics teams, but stops short of elevating narcotics targets to a direct priority for U.S. combat teams.
 Section 1021 of the Defense Authorization Act for FY2004 (P.L.
 108-136) added Afghanistan to the list of countries eligible for transfers of non-lethal Defense Department counternarcotics equipment authorized under Section 1033 of the Defense Authorization Act for FY1998 (P.L.
 105-85).
 The FY2005 and FY2006 supplemental appropriations acts (P.L.
 109-13 and P.L.
 109-234) further authorized the provision of individual and crew-served weapons, ammunition, vehicles, aircraft, and detection, interception, monitoring and testing equipment to Afghan counternarcotics forces.
 To date, .50-caliber machine guns have been provided along with night vision equipment and a range of other supplies.
-Afghan counternarcotics forces have requested further weaponry in response to attacks by well armed and supplied trafficking groups, and the House version of the FY2007 Defense authorization bill (Section 1022 of H.R.
-5122 EH) would re-authorize provision of .50-caliber and lighter crew-served weaponry and ammunition through FY2008.
+Afghan counternarcotics forces have requested further weaponry in response to attacks by well armed and supplied trafficking groups.
+The FY2007 Defense Authorization Act (P.L.
+109-364) reauthorized provision of .50caliber and lighter crew-served weaponry and ammunition through FY2008.